The lifeblood of a business

 Often, a business must seek finance.
 In broad terms, there are two kinds: equity and debt.
 It is important to understand the difference because the consequences and responsibilities implied by each is significantly different.
 But each offers advantages in the form of equity, income stream, or other forms of risk management including long term investment and short term fund raising.

+Let’s take a seat and discuss what Equity is as well as Debt.
 Equity involves an entity giving money to a business in return for ownership of a part of the business.
 Typically accomplished by selling shares of the enterprise in exchange for liquidity or capital, this is the principle that drives our stock markets

 Debt involves an entity lending money to the business in return for a payment of interest.
 The two have different risk and return characteristics for both sides of the agreement.
 This is the backbone of the bond markets, where debt is traded and valuations perceived are influenced by the perceived risk of repayment plus an interest premium based on time and risk.